IT2GO-Gloria/UnitConverterJava/README.md

 * This app takes in user input for conversion wanted and a number.
 * The app then does the conversion and displays it on the screen.

+### Future phases of this app should:
+* Add color to background and text,
+* Add more conversions both ways,
+* Add more conversions with both way conversion, and
+* Add history of the measurements.

 ### The conversions available for this app are:
 * Quarts to Fluid Ounces
 * Cups to Gallons